Dear Fantastic Beasts and Where to Find Them, Less Magic is More

 It's 1926, a.k.a. about 54 years before one Harry Potter will be born.
 British magizoologist Newt Scamander (Eddie Redmayne), once expelled from Hogwarts for reasons that remain unclear even after this film, visits New York City carrying a case bursting at the seams with magical creatures.
 Newt is awkward in a way similar to others who relate better to animals than people, but he's soon crossing paths with canning factory worker and would-be bakery shop owner Jacob Kowalski (Dan Fogler), a 'No-maj' (the American version of a Muggle).
 Their partnership is the nexus of a perfect storm, as the accidental release of some of Newt's beasts converges with a rough time in the American magical community.
 MACUSA (the U.S. version of the Ministry of Magic) is dealing with, among other things, citizens who want to bring back Salem-style witch hunts, a strange malevolent force that can tear up the streets, and the unknown whereabouts of a European dark wizard from the original Potter series...

 Lots!
 Most notably, Easter Eggs and Fogler's Kowalski character.
 Fans of J.K.
-Rowling's wizarding world (I'm one of them) will perk up when certain names are mentioned in passing, or certain symbols appear, or when we get to see beasts that were only footnotes in the Harry Potter stories (bowtruckles, erumpents and nifflers, oh my!).
+Rowling's wizarding world (I'm one of them) will perk up when certain names are mentioned in passing, or certain symbols appear, or when we get to see beasts that were only footnotes in the Harry Potter stories (bowtruckles, erumpents and nifflers, oh my!) take starring roles.
 The similarities and differences between British and American magical communities are interesting to follow; we're just left wanting more.
 Kowalski is an excellent Everyman, a stand-in for all us Muggles who would just love to go along for the ride on a magical adventure, so in need of wonder in our lives are we.
 The musical score is, as expected, a highlight, but, as you'll see below, the sound is not.
 The trips inside Newt's suitcase are truly wonders to behold, but I also found myself wanting to hit the pause button.
 Alison Sudol plays Queenie, the sister of disgraced Auror Tina Goldstein (Katherine Waterston), and brings some much-needed levity to the proceedings.
 A blossoming forbidden romance between Queenie and Kowalski is beautiful and believable; one between Newt and Tina, not as much.